WebObjects: Apple acquires NeXT, and continues to maintain the software

 Following NeXT's merger into Apple Inc. in 1997, WebObjects' public profile languished.
 Many early adopters later switched to alternative technologies, including Apple which had been the last remaining large client for the software, relying on it to power parts of its online Apple Store and the iTunes Storewhich was WebObjects' highest-profile implementation at the time.

 WebObjects was part of Apple's strategy of using software to drive hardware sales, and in 2000 the price was lowered from $50,000 (for the full deployment license) to $699.
 From May 2001, WebObjects was included with Mac OS X Server, and no longer required a license key for development or deployment.

 WebObjects transitioned from a stand-alone product to be a part of Mac OS X with the release of version 5.3 in June 2005.
 The developer tools and frameworks, which previously sold for US$699, were bundled with Apple's Xcode IDE.
 Support for other platforms, such as Windows, was then discontinued.
 Apple said that it would further integrate WebObjects development tools with Xcode in future releases.
 This included a new EOModeler Plugin for Xcode.
 This strategy, however, was not pursued further.

-In 2006, Apple announced the deprecation of Mac OS X's Cocoa-Java bridge with the release of Xcode 2.4 at the August 2006 Worldwide Developers Conference, and with it all dependent features, including the entire suite of WebObjects developer applications: EOModeler, EOModeler Plugin, WebObjects Builder, WebServices Assistant, RuleEditor and WOALauncher.
+In 2006, Apple announced the deprecation of Mac OS X's Cocoa-Java bridge with the release of Xcode 2.4 at the August 2006 Worldwide Developers Conference (WWDC), and with it all dependent features, including the entire suite of WebObjects developer applications: EOModeler, EOModeler Plugin, WebObjects Builder, WebServices Assistant, RuleEditor and WOALauncher.
 Apple had decided to concentrate its engineering resources on the runtime engine of WebObjects, leaving the future responsibility for developer applications with the open-source community.
 The main open-source alternativethe Eclipse IDE with the WOLips suite of pluginshad matured to such an extent that its capabilities had, in many areas, surpassed those of Apple's own tools, which had not seen significant updates for a number of years.

 Apple promised to provide assistance to the community in its efforts to extend such tools and develop new ones.
 In a posting to the webobjects-dev mailing list, Daryl Lee from Apple's WebObjects team publicly disclosed the company's new strategy for WebObjects.
 It promised to "make WebObjects the best server-side runtime environment" by: